ClemensElflein/OpenMowerOS/README.md

    3. Click on your home wifi and fill in you password.

-   4. The hotspot will disappear and the mower should connect to your wifi
+   4. The hotspot will disappear and the mower should connect to your wifi.

-8. Try pinging your mower via `ping openmower`.
-If host openmower can't be found, check your router for the mowers IP address
+1. Try pinging your mower via `ping openmower` (or the hostname you entered during Pi Imager).
+If the host can't be found, check your router for the mowers IP address.

-9. SSH to your mower via `ssh openmower@openmower` or `ssh openmower@<your mowers IP address>` (password "openmower")
+1. SSH to your mower via `ssh openmower@openmower` or even `ssh openmower@<your hostname or mowers IP address>` (password "openmower" or the one your entered during Pi Imager).

+1. ***Option B: Comitup-Hotspot***<br>
-8. Change your password! (`passwd`)
+   1. Change your password! (`passwd`).

-TODO 9.
-If you have `mower_config.txt` and `openmower_version.txt` configured, the Open Mower software will start automatically.
-The first start can easily take more than 10min.
+   1. Use `raspi-config` to change keyboard, timezone, WLAN country and the like.

+1. Edit `nano /etc/default/openmower` and change `OM_VERSION` to your preferred one.

+1. Pull the selected `OM_VERSION` by running `openmower-pull.sh`.

+1. Edit `nano ~/mower_config.sh` file, read carefully and modify to your needs.

+1. TODO: Restart openmower service via `systemctl restart openmower`

-TODO 10.
-Check if everything runs fine by accessing the logs `sudo podman logs -f openmower`
+1. TODO: Check if everything runs fine by accessing the logs `docker logs -f openmower`

 ### Optional

-- theoretically there is an auto update feature for podman but is it not tested yet
+TODO: - theoretically there is an auto update feature for podman but is it not tested yet

-For ROS specific commands (e.g. `rostopic echo`) use `./start_ros_bash` in the `/home/openmower` directory.
+FIXME: For ROS specific commands (e.g. `rostopic echo`) use `./start_ros_bash` in the `/home/openmower` directory.
 This will allow you to access ROS.